topseed/meta-admin-ex/DOCKER.md

 		rm -rf ~/workspace/s3
 		mkdir ~/workspace/s3

-		// mount S3 bucket there:
-		/root/goofys --profile default -o allow_other --use-content-type BUCKET-NAME /var/www/html/workspace/s3
+		// mount your S3 bucket there, use your BUCKET-NAME /root/goofys --profile default -o allow_other --use-content-type BUCKET-NAME /var/www/html/workspace/s3

 		// check to see your S3 webapp files